SEI-Remote/daily-js-code-challenges/README.md

 Many lessons are followed by post-lesson labs to provide practice in class.
 And of course, there's project week, where many students often feel they learn the most.

-To provide additional practice writing JavaScript functions to solve a specific task, you will be required to complete one code challenge per day during weeks: 1, 2, 4, 5, 7 & 8, totaling 30 challenges.
+To provide additional practice writing JavaScript functions to solve a specific task, you should generally complete one code challenge per day during weeks: 1, 2, 4, 5, 7 & 8, totaling 30 challenges.

 These code challenges are considered a deliverable which is due on the last day of the course, on par with that of a unit project, and thus you must complete them to receive a Certificate of Completion.